Nuitka/Nuitka/Developer_Manual.rst

       return a

-We would notate that "a" is first a "PyObject parameter object", then something that has an "append" attribute, when returned.
+We would notate that "a" is first a "unknown PyObject parameter object", then something that has an "append" attribute, when returned.
 The type of "a" changes after "a.append" lookup succeeds.
 It might be an object, but e.g. it could have a higher probability of being a "PyListObject".

 .. note::